 Clinical Protocol.
 A detailed history, physical, and screening exam will be performed as described for AUD participants.
 Both cigarette and/or cannabis use will be verified by point of care urine testing, and quantified when present with validated methods.
 Abnormal findings will result in exclusion.

 Patients will be recruited and enrolled from ICUs at the University of Colorado Hospital, including patients both at risk for, and with, the acute respiratory distress syndrome (ARDS).
 AUDs are expected to be present in 25-40% of enrolled patients, and approximately 45% of enrolled patients are expected to develop frank ARDS.
-A small percentage of patients are mechanically ventilated for non-pulmonary indications (e.g. airway protection in stroke).
-Enrollment of these patients who are mechanically ventilated for non-pulmonary indications will create a separate "control" group that will enable investigators to account for effects of mechanical ventilation on experimental variables.
-Detailed alcohol, smoking, and drug use history will be obtained on all enrolled patients.
-It is anticipated that 50% will have BAL samples available.
+As of 2020, a percentage of these patients have ARDS due to infection with SARS-CoV-2.
+A small percentage of patients are mechanically ventilated for non-pulmonary indications (e.g. airway protection in stroke) to serve as a separate "control" group that will enable investigators to account for effects of mechanical ventilation on experimental variables.
+Detailed alcohol, smoking, and drug use history will be obtained on all enrolled patients, and phosphotidylethanol levels will be measured to provide an objective alcohol history.
+It is anticipated that 50% will have tracheal aspirate samples available.

 Inclusion and exclusion criteria for respiratory failure patients